Skip to content

 Professional Growth

-Setting Up Your Teachers for Success: How to Support Teachers for 21st Century Student Learning
+Set Up Teachers for Success for 21st Century Student Learning

 Share article

 Research suggests that teachers are as important as ever.
-The RAND Corporation says teachers are the most important school-related factor when it comes to student success.
-Yet fewer people are graduating with teaching degrees.
-Those factors, combined with concerns about teacher morale in a post-COVID environment, have school districts across the country rightfully concerned about attracting and keeping the top teachers in their schools.
+The RAND Corporation finds that teachers are the most important school-related factor influencing student success.
+Yet fewer people are graduating with teaching degrees and many current teachers are struggling with low morale.
+These factors, understandably, have school districts concerned about attracting and keeping top teachers in their schools.

-Starting With the Students: The Portrait of a Learner
+Start With the Students: Creating a Portrait of a Learner

 Finding the right teachers begins with identifying the desired outcomes for students.
-Every school wants to equip students with the skills they need to adapt and thrive both now and in the future — but which skills are most important may vary from district to district, and even person to person.
+Every school wants to equip students with the skills they need to adapt and thrive both now and in the future — but which skills are deemed most important may vary from district to district.

-For that reason, it’s crucial for districts to assemble a diverse group of people to develop what McEwen calls a “portrait of a learner.”
-This is a composite of the attitudes and competencies school leaders want students to develop over the course of their academic career.
+For that reason, Dr. McEwen advises districts to assemble a diverse group of people to develop what she calls a “portrait of a learner.”
+It’s a composite of the attitudes and competencies school leaders want students to develop over the course of their academic career.

-Continue with Teachers: The Portrait of an Educator
+Continue with Teachers: Creating a Portrait of an Educator

 Once a district has a good grasp on what they want to develop in their students, they can use that knowledge to determine the attributes their educators need to be successful.